zephinzer/docker-image-alpine-node-internal-use-example/README.md

 - Yarn 1.0.2

 ### Release Versioning
 This repository contains a [semver](http://semver.org/) versioning system where every successful CI run by Travis increases the PATCH version.
 There is no need to do anything.
-Breaking changes will be handled by the maintainers who will update the MAJOR and MINOR versions.
-To see where minor/major releases were made, search for commits with `[minor version bump]` and `[major version bump]` for minor and major versions respectively.
+Breaking changes will be handled by the maintainers who will update the MAJOR version.
+MINOR version upgrades will automatically be made when `[force build]` is specified.

 ### Force Rebuilding
 Occassionally because of security vulnerabilities, it is necessary to rebuild previous containers because the build methodology is broken.
 For such cases, include a `[force build]` string inside the commit message to force the rebuild of the latest versions.
+Force rebuilding will cause a minor version bump.

 ## Cheers
 If you feel this is awesome, give it a star to show your support!